 Instead of being inspired by sustainable practices, I felt critical: why did they choose plastic balls to represent sustainability?
 I wondered if I would redesign this showroom what would the alternative be?
 This led me to reflect on the issue of responsible consumption and production as one of the Sustainable Development Goals and how it can also be understood in terms of the responsibility of knowledge production.

 Thinking about the goals for a sustainable future, we can find ourselves distracted by many challenges.
-Sometimes the goals just seem impossible to achieve or the means to achieve them too sophisticated.
+Sometimes the goals just seem impossible to achieve or the means to achieve them are too sophisticated.
 What can a gigantic screen of high technology, as presented in the Alwasel Dome, help me as an individual to achieve great things?

 Comparing our experiences at the Expo, we found ourselves looking for the same answers.
 Connections start between humans.
-The can start small, but only if we make more and more connections (al-wasl) and start working towards common goals together (sawa), will we be able to generate the power to change the future.
+They can start small, but only if we make more and more connections (al-wasl) and start working towards common goals together (sawa), will we be able to generate the power to change the future.

 I believe that being together (SAWA) is an essential part of the sustainability process.
-As Arabs say ‘One hand does not clap’ which means one cannot literally do anything all by her/himself, especially those huge targets as creating a sustainable world or at least trying to.
+As Arabs say ‘One hand does not clap’ which means one cannot literally do anything all by her/himself, especially those huge targets such as creating a sustainable world or at least trying to.

 Alienation at Dubai EXPO 2020 by Laura Hinrichsen